cozy/cozy-docs/src/documents/en/host/install/install-on-raspberry.html.md

 nmap -T4 -sP 192.168.x.0/24  # Or your sub network
 ```

-Login to the board via SSH, you can use the default Raspbian credentials
+In order to log into the board via SSH, you can use the default Raspbian credentials
 ```pi``` and ```raspberry```:

 ```bash